What Is A Necklift

-A necklift at Face Center LA involves incisions below the chin, near the ears, which allows the surgeon to access the fat, muscles and skin of the chin and neck.
+A neck lift at Face Center Los Angeles involves incisions below the chin, near the ears, which allows the surgeon to access the fat, muscles and skin of the chin and neck.
 Through these incisions, fat can be removed by either cutting or with liposuction techniques and the muscles of the neck can be tightened.
-Once the muscles are tightened and excess fat is removed the skin of the neck can also be cut and re-draped across the neck.
+Once the muscles are tightened and excess fat has removed the skin of the neck can also be cut and re-draped across the neck.
 The incisions are closed using sutures and medical dressings are applied to provide pressure and a sterile environment for proper healing.
-Depending on the specifics of the procedures involved the surgeon may need to remove the sutures later, or may use sutures that dissolve on their own.
+Depending on the specifics of the procedures involved the surgeon may need to remove the sutures later or may use sutures that dissolve on their own.
 Surgical drains may be placed for several days in order to ensure that excess fluid does not collect beneath the skin.

 Recovery From A Necklift

 Depending on the type of anesthesia used, local or general anesthetic, patients will remain under observation in a recovery room for up to several hours before being allowed to return home.
 Patients will need to have a responsible friend, loved one, or relative on hand to drive them home and help and monitor them for the first 24 hour period of their recovery.